 Thanks to the generous support of the Flemish Government the participation fee of the Summer Course is fixed at €900 per person.
 The fee includes the full 11-day programme, 10 overnight hotel stays in a single-occupancy room, all transportation within the programme, all entry tickets, 2 receptions, 5 lunches and 5 dinners.
 Not included in the participation fee is the transportation to and from Belgium.

 To facilitate students with limited financial means the organisation of the Summer Course for the Study of the Arts in Flanders together with the Flemish Government has made available 2 grants of €450 each.
 The recipients of the grant will pay a reduced participation fee of €450 instead of the regular fee.

 Thanks to the generous support of the Samuel H. Kress Foundation's History of Art Grants Program 2 US students and citizens are offered a grant that will fully cover the programme fee and round trip flights between Belgium and the US.

 Participants have a master's degree or are PhD-student, or junior curator and they are specialised in Late Medieval and Early Renaissance Sculpture in the Low Countries.
 The master's degree was earned maximum 10 years ago.

 All applicants should mail a resume, a letter of motivation and a letter of recommendation from a faculty member or a museum professional to Matthias.Depoorter@vlaamsekunstcollectie.be.
-ATTENTION PLEASE: THE DEADLINE IS EXTENDED THROUGH DECEMBER 7, 2016.
+ATTENTION PLEASE: APPLICATION FOR THE SUMMER COURSE IS NOW CLOSED

 In addition to a resume, a letter of motivation and a letter of recommendation from a faculty member required for general applications, candidates for the Flemish Government grant are asked to send the application form.